po8aster/GCMIDIController/Software Installation/Installation.md

     ![image](https://user-images.githubusercontent.com/69469205/159939755-4ff138a8-8c71-4bb8-a80f-4e4f56ade881.png)

  * Check to make sure the Arduino Leonardo is now available.
-   * Under Tools > Board check to make sure Arduino AVR shows in the menu as shown in the first image.
+   * Under Tools > Board check to make sure Arduino AVR Boards shows in the menu as shown in the first image.

 ## Install the required Libraries using Library Manager:
 Before installing the code (or sketch in Arduino lingo), we need to add a few libraries that my sketch uses.
 I'll include links to these libraries below for credit purposes; but the easiest way to install them is using the Library Manager, which I will explain below: